-'seek to ensure'
+You should 'seek to ensure'...

 Like Standard 3, this standard also contains the wording 'seek to ensure' because you may intend that your CPD should benefit your service users, but this may not occur, due to factors which are beyond your control.
-As above, you may implement changes which you believe will benefit your service users, but on reflection find that they have not, and you need to further review your practice.
+As above, you may implement changes which you believe will benefit your service users, but on reflection find that they have not, and you need to further review your CPD and your practice.
 This will still meet this standard, because you have tried to make your CPD benefit the service user.